OSGeo/gdal/doc/source/development/rfc/rfc103_schema_open_option.rst

     }

-The new option will be used by applications such as `ogr2ogr` to override the auto-detected fields types and to override the auto-detected (and possibly laundered) field names.
+The new option will be used by applications such as `ogr2ogr` (for the ``-mapFieldType`` switch) to override the auto-detected fields types and to override the auto-detected (and possibly laundered) field names.

 A preliminary draft of the implementation can be found at: https://github.com/elpaso/gdal/commits/enhancement-gh10943-fields-schema-override/